 Why Now

-A guide for founders, investors, and anyone who wants to focus on building the right thing at the right time.
+A guide for founders, investors, and innovators on building the right thing at the right time.

 Timing is one of the most important factors determining the success or failure of a product.
 But how do you figure out if your timing is right?
 How do you describe your timing advantage?